 Introduction

 As Ecology advances to tackle problems at scales from the continental to global, we are putting our theories to empirical test like never before – working at larger scales in space and time and with unprecedented streams of data.
 To address fundamental questions in Ecology with these data, we desire to answer questions about causal relationships - either to test basic theory at scale or inform conservation and resource management.
-Classically in ecology, understanding causal relationships between variables in nature has been the domain of experiments; experiments, however, have limitations for generalizing to larger scales and contexts beyond study conditions.
+Classically in ecology, understanding causal relationships between variables in nature has been the domain of experiments.
+Experiments, however, have limitations for generalizing to larger scales and contexts beyond study conditions.
 As Ecology seeks to address theory and application at scale, we must rapidly move beyond a scale where ideal randomized experiments are possible (reviewed in Kimmel et al. 2021), and instead must be able to seize the opportunity of new large-scale sources of observational data.

 Our ability to test hypotheses about causal relationships in observational data is limited by two fundamental challenges.
 First, nature is complex!
-When we use observational data to attempt to answer causal questions, there are a number of confounding variables – variables correlated with the cause of interest and the outcome – ready to introduce bias into our causal inference.
+When we use observational data to attempt to answer causal questions, we face numerous confounding variables – variables correlated with the cause and the outcome of interest – that can lead to incorrect estimates of causal effects due.
+Particularly, leaving out confounding variables from an analysis leads to bias: an estimate of the relationship between the predictor and response is not guaranteed to be equal to its true value.
 Even when we know confounders to account for, collecting all data needed to account for each and every one is likely impossible.
-Second, as humans, we are limited by our ability to imagine how the different elements of complex ecological systems are related; for instance, thinking through the entirety of the natural history of a system, in order to build an analysis of observational data that will enable credible causal inferences, is really hard.
+Second, as humans, we are limited by our ability to imagine how the different elements of complex ecological systems are related; for instance, thinking through the entirety of the natural history of a system, to build an analysis of observational data that will enable credible causal inferences, is really hard.
 As a result, causal inference from observational data is often dismissed as impossible due to the potential for spurious correlations, leading to the common saying “correlation is not causation.”

-The challenge of inferring causation from correlations centers on the problem of unmeasured confounding variables that influence both a causal variable and the response of interest (Fig. 1).
-Omitting confounding variables from an analysis leads to bias: an estimate of the relationship between the predictor and response is not guaranteed to be equal to its true value.
+As a result, inferring causation from correlations centers on the problem of unmeasured confounding variables that influence both a causal variable and the response of interest (Fig. 1).

 The problem of excluding known but unmeasured, or unknown, confounding variables from an analysis creates what is known as omitted variable bias (Wooldridge 2015, Rinella et al. 2020).
-Omitted variable bias could be positive or negative.
-We have no way of knowing either the direction or magnitude of the bias, because it is hard, and likely impossible, to know all possible confounding variables and their relationships in a system.
-Measuring, controlling for, or even knowing all potential confounding variables is nearly impossible in complex ecological systems (reviewed in Dee et al., in press).
-To think you can include every relevant confounder in a model is hubris at best.
+Omitted variable bias (OVB) could be positive or negative.
 Omitted confounding variables could occur because of missing measurements or due to failures of imagination – simply because we do not yet know confounding variables that are important.
 For example, one might measure plant communities to study competition, but not measure all the soil abiotic properties that drive all species due to financial or time constraints.
 Similarly, working with long-term survey data or in human impacted systems, missing data on confounding variables is common, such as when using historical measures of fish abundance to study the impacts of changes in biogenic habitat availability, without measurements of fishing pressure during the same time period.
+We have no way of knowing the direction or magnitude of the bias, because knowing all possible confounding variables and their relationships in a system is hard, if not impossible.
+Measuring, controlling for, or even knowing all potential confounding variables is nearly impossible in complex ecological systems (reviewed in Dee et al2023).
 In essence, in observational data collection and analysis, we are always going to miss something – which threatens our causal inferences.